pbailis/bailis.org-blog/_posts/2014-01-13-stickiness-and-client-server-session-guarantees.md

 integrity.
 One benefit is that web services are frequently single-writer-per-data-item, meaning conflicts are rare or impossible as long as the single writer observes her updates.
-But, in general, I haven't encountered many constraint on *data* that benefit from stickiness.
+But, in general, I haven't encountered many constraints on *data* that benefit from stickiness.